masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ## Optimization knobs

-Programming hardware and software is all about solving a problem to meet some performance/power/cost constrains using the available resources.
+Programming hardware and software are all about solving a problem to meet some performance/power/cost constraints using the available resources.
 The difference is that the resources in hardware and software are not the same.
-In software there are instructions, in hardware there are cells[^2].
+In software there are instructions, in hardware, there are cells[^2].
 This results in different optimization knobs.